matryx/nanome-docs/docs/navigating.md

 ![](/assets/navigating-page/Modify-Edit.jpg)

+Edit the selected structures by applying actions from the buttons.

 #### Compute

 ![](/assets/navigating-page/Modify-Compute.jpg)

+Apply certain computations on the selected structures and modify them according to the result.

 - Calculate Hbond

 ![](/assets/navigating-page/Modify-Compute-Hbond.jpg)

+Config the threshold for generating h-bonds.

 - Minimize

 ![](/assets/navigating-page/Modify-Compute-Minimize.jpg)

+Config forcefield and step for minimizing potential energy of selected structures.

 #### Tools

 ![](/assets/navigating-page/Modify-Tools.jpg)

+Switch to a certain tool to directly apply modification to the structures.

 #### Mutate

 ![](/assets/navigating-page/Mutate.jpg)

+Mutate the R-groups of the selected amino acids.

 ### Select

+Quickly modify selection range using certain criteria.

 #### Refine

 ![](/assets/navigating-page/Selection-Refine.jpg)

+Refine selection by applying certain changes.

 - Replace Selection